uxrocket/uxrocket.modal/README.md

-close         | true    | Turns on/off the close icon in the modal iframe        | false   | If true, the URL will load to an iFrame in the modal html          | false   | You can set an HTML content rather than a URL. fixed         | false   | Uses fixed position for the modal
+close         | true    | Turns on/off the close icon in the modal iframe        | false   | If true, the URL will load to an iFrame in the modal html          | false   | You can set an HTML content rather than a URL. fixed         | false   | Uses fixed position for the modal title         | ''      | Shows a title on top of modal windows

 If you use a cms or a backend heavy development environment, you can also set the plugin options via data attributes.
 Following table shows the name of the available data attributes for defining options.